 PURCHASE A ROD FOR YOUR HERO

 Reward yourself or your Hero with a beautiful Anglers of Honor "Defender Series" fly rod combo, manufactured by KASTKING.
 This 9' 5WT (4PC) rod designed for new or experienced anglers, features Anglers of Honor "Defender" Series logos, red, white and blue ferrules, a cork composite handle and an aluminum alloy reel...and it comes with a case!
-100% of your donation will go towards supporting outings, activities and support services that enable individuals with disabilities to re-acclimate and re-engage in life.
-For $300 you will receive this one-of-a-kind, signature combo.
-For $500 you will receive one Anglers of Honor Fly Rod and one will be DONATED to a vet with a disability!
-Donate here today!
+A portion of your donation will go towards supporting outings, activities and support services that enable individuals with disabilities to re-acclimate and re-engage in life.
+For $100 you will receive this one-of-a-kind, signature combo!
+If you're not an angler, you can always donate to support our programs HERE!